TritonDataCenter/node-fash/README.md

 You can also remove pnodes from the ring, but **you must first rebalance the ring by reassigning its vnodes to other pnodes** via remapVnode().
-Then you can invoke removeNode(), which will eturn an optional callback.
+Then you can invoke removeNode(), which will return an optional callback.

-You can assign an arbitrary number of vnodes to the new vnode -- also -- the pnode can be a new node, or an existing one.
+You can assign an arbitrary number of vnodes to the new pnode -- also -- the pnode can be a new node, or an existing one.
 Again, as long as the order of removes and remaps is consistent across all clients, the ring toplogy will be consistent as well.